-Les herbes de Provence are a blend of four aromatic plants from the South of France.
-They are used to flavour meat, ratatouille or tomato sauces.
+Herbes de Provence is a mixture of four aromatic plants originating from the South of France.
+They are used to flavour meats, ratatouille or tomato sauces.

-The main herbs found in Provence herbs are those that are also used in the composition of bouquets garnished.
+The main herbs found in herbes de Provence are those that are also used in the composition of bouquets garni.

-The composition of a mixture of herbs of Provence differs according to the addition of certain herbs to the mixture that forms the basis of the herbs of Provence, namely :
+The composition of a mixture of Provençal herbs differs according to the addition of certain herbs to the mixture that forms the basis of Provençal herbs, namely :

-The herbs that are added to this base are :
+The aromatics that are added to this base are :

-The different varieties of herbs that make up Provence's herbs are harvested when the plants have reached maturity.
-In late spring and early summer for savory and rosemary, in July for oregano, while thyme can be harvested at any time outside flowering.
+The different varieties of herbs that make up herbes de Provence are harvested when the plants have reached maturity.
+Late spring and early summer for savory and rosemary, July for oregano, while thyme can be harvested at any time outside of flowering.

-Once harvested, the plants must be put to dry.
-Generally, they are tied up and hung by their stems.
+Once harvested, the plants have to be dried.
+Generally, they are tied up and then hung by their stems.
 Plants are considered dry once they crack.
-However, they should not crumble too easily.
+However, they should not be allowed to crumble too easily.